-Onions, Bell Peppers, and Portabella Mushrooms make up the bulk of the stir fry - seasoned by a few cloves of garlic and some minced ginger.
+Onions, bell peppers, and portobello mushrooms make up the bulk of the stir fry - seasoned with a few cloves of garlic and some minced ginger.

-I marinated the mushrooms in a little Soy Sauce and Mirin - which is a sweet Japanese Cooking Wine you should be able to find in any local grocery store.
-Look in the Oriental section next to the Rice Wine Vinegars and Soy Sauce.
+I marinated the mushrooms in a little tamari and mirin - which is a sweet Japanese Cooking Wine you should be able to find in any local grocery store.
+Look in the Asian section next to the rice vinegar and soy sauce.

-I started by marinating the mushrooms, and then let them sit while I chopped my veggies and made the sauce.
+I started by marinating the mushrooms and then letting them sit while I chopped my veggies and made the sauce.

-Once everything is chopped and prepped and the sauce is done, heat a Wok on high heat until a few drops of water sizzle when you drop them in.
-Then add your garlic and ginger and a splash of water as necessary to keep from sticking.
+Once everything is chopped and prepped and the sauce is done, heat a skillet or wok on high heat until a few drops of water sizzle when you drop them in.
+Then add your garlic and ginger and a splash of water as necessary to keep it from sticking.

-I use an occasional splash of water in my pan to keep things from sticking - that's it.
-Oil is completely unnecessary and just adds fat and calories to an otherwise healthy recipe.
-Try stir frying without oil - and you'll be amazed how good your food will start to taste without it!
+I use an occasional splash of water in my pan to keep things from sticking - or some of the sauce - but that's it.
+Try stir-frying without oil - and you'll be amazed at how good your food will start to taste without it!

-Once the garlic and ginger becomes fragrant, add the mushrooms (with the marinade), and stir fry until most of the liquid evaporates.
+Once the garlic and ginger become fragrant, add the mushrooms (with the marinade), and stir fry until most of the liquid evaporates.